ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 ```

-### AMP Extensions
+### AMP Extensions and Builtins

-The following are _allowed_ AMP extension modules in an A4A creative.
-Extensions
+The following are _allowed_ AMP extension modules and AMP builtin tags in an
-not explicitly allowed are prohibited.
+A4A creative.
+Extensions or builtin tags not explicitly allowed are prohibited.

 Most of the omissions are either for performance or to make A4A creatives
 simpler to analyze.